 Cinecittà also owns a film library, Cineteca, containing around 3000 titles of the most significant Italian film productions, subtitled in foreign languages, which serve in promoting Italian culture at major national and international Institutes around the world; also in collaboration with the Italian Ministry for the Foreign Affairs.
 Restorations and new prints are added every year.

-Cinecittà is responsible for editing the magazine 8 1/2, the national portal for locations and film and audiovisual production incentives Italy for Movies, and the daily on-line news magazine CinecittàNews which delivers the latest breaking news on the principal activities involving Italian cinema as well as its developing legislative and institutional aspects.
+Cinecittà is responsible for editing the magazine 8 1/2, the national portal for locations and film and audiovisual production incentives Italy for Movies, the bilingual database on Italian film productions since 2000 filmitalia.org - an essential tool for Italian and foreign sector operators - and the daily on-line news magazine CinecittàNews which delivers the latest breaking news on the principal activities involving Italian cinema as well as its developing legislative and institutional aspects.

 Since July 2017 Cinecittà is in charge of managing the legendary Cinecittà Studios and postproduction labs, founded 80 years ago (1937), property for 20 years of a private company.
 Following the acquisition of Cinecittà Studios, Cinecittà takes over responsibility for the management of theatres located in Via Tuscolana, with the production design creations, the executive production, and a variety of fundamental services for the realization of feature films, TV movies, TV series, and the development of new media.
 The new project incorporates the activities of Cinecittà Digital Factory, the Studios’ digital centre: from post-production to restoration (a lab for analogic production will be reinstated, too) to the conservation of works produced by third parties.
 Moreover, Cinecittà takes over the activities of Cinecittà District Entertainment as well: exhibitions, events, touristic reception, and a broad service of production and circulation of merchandising, press and audio-visual materials, all branded Cinecittà.